alissonperez/deepicker/README.md

 - Increases performance processing only what client asks for.
 - Non-blocking processing, it handles promisses in parallel very well.
 - Simple usage by clients.
 Just receive an `include` and `exclude` querystring and send them to Deepicker.
+- No worries about dependencies, Deepicker is pure JS implementation.

 ### Installation